camunda/camunda-docs-manual/site/src/documents/api-references/deployment-descriptors/descriptors/processes-xml.html.md

 ## Empty processes.xml

 The `processes.xml` may be left blank (can be empty).
 In this case, default values are used.
-[See userguide for more information](ref:/guides/user-guide/#process-applications-the-processesxml-deployment-descriptor-empty-processesxml).
+See the [Empty processes.xml](ref:/guides/user-guide/#process-applications-the-processesxml-deployment-descriptor-empty-processesxml) section of the [User Guide](ref:/guides/user-guide/) for more details.

 ## Example